UModeler/UModeler.github.io/_sources/settings.txt

 Lightmap by Default
  When this is on, the lighting method of every new created UModeler object will be the lightmap.

+Display Polygon Preselection
+ When this is on, a polygon under the mouse is highlighted.